realA10001986/Flux-Capacitor/README.md

 ### IR Learning

 Your FC can learn the codes of another IR remote control.
 Most remotes with a carrier signal of 38kHz (which most IR remotes use) will work.
 However, some remote controls, especially ones for TVs, send keys repeatedly and/or send different codes alternately.
-If you had the FC learn a remote and the keys are not (always) recognized afterwards or appear to the pressed repeatedly while held, that remote is of that type and cannot be used.
+If you had the FC learn a remote and the keys are not (always) recognized afterwards or appear to be pressed repeatedly while held, that remote is of that type and cannot be used.

 IR learning can be initiated by entering *987654ok on the standard IR remote.